 The Tri-Agency Financial Administration Guide details the policies and requirements of the Canadian funding agencies NSERC, CIHR and SSHRC.

 - Effective February 2015, the federal government introduced an employer compliance system for employers hiring foreign nationals under the federal International Mobility Programs.
-For an overview of the system and process, See the Employment and Social Development Canada website for details.
+For an overview of the system and process, See here for details.

 Tri-Agency Open Access Policy on Publications